2 License Management

 Note that the system requirements for the license server are very low, so it can be run on almost any server.
 If your environment will not allow for ensuring that the server stays on a single physical host, please contact email@example.com to discuss alternate licensing options.

-rsp-license-server activate command requires an internet connection.
-If your license server has no connection to the Internet it’s also possible to perform an offline activation.
-The process for doing this on the license server is identical to the process used to activate RStudio Workbench offline.
+rstudio-license-server activate command requires an internet connection.
+If your license server has no connection to the internet it’s also possible to perform an offline activation.
 Generate an offline activation request as follows:

 Executing this command will print an offline activation request to the terminal which you should copy and paste and then send to RStudio customer support (firstname.lastname@example.org).
 You will receive a reply with a file attachment that can be used to activate offline as follows: